 Following a heady week with the Li family band, Mahler 9, and Turangalîla, the FA Cup final is another Grand Ritual, which even I hesitate to compare with the Daoist jiao Offering.

 After such a difficult season for Arsenal, I’m so happy for Arsène Wenger that they won.
+His victory also confirms my renewed infatuation with French culture.
 For me, in an age when Premier League managers last about as long as Italian prime ministers, Wenger—the archetypal wise father-figure—exemplifies the continuity and values of tradition, and our culture stands or falls with him.
-His victory also confirms my renewed infatuation with French culture.
+I’m delighted that Alan Bennett (still less of a football fan than I) expresses the same pleasure in his diary.